awslabs/amazon-ecr-containerd-resolver/README.md

 ## Building

-You can build the example programs with `make`.
+The Amazon ECR containerd resolver manages its dependencies with [Go 1.11 modules](https://github.com/golang/go/wiki/Modules) and works best when used with Go 1.11 or greater.
+If you have Go 1.11 or greater installed, you can build the example programs with `make`.

 ## License